Akiddor/BioWarfarePWA/README.md

 - To force the new build to appear in preview, either: open the preview in an incognito window (which bypasses previously installed SW), or open DevTools → Application → Service Workers and `Unregister` any active service worker and clear site data (Storage → Clear site data).
 - After that, reload the page to see the latest build.

+Offline caching for the Leaderboard:
+- The Leaderboard caches the top 10 scores locally (in the browser's localStorage) and also uses Firestore's IndexedDB persistence when available.
+This allows the leaderboard to display the last known scores even when the device is offline.
+- When offline the UI shows a banner telling the user they are offline and displays the last cached data.
+When the app regains connection, the scores will be updated from Firestore in real-time.